 Joanne McKenzie; Richard Miller

-- Advising and negotiating on behalf of a landlord client in respect of farms let under different unwritten and contested Agricultural Holdings Act tenancies.
+- Advising and negotiating on behalf of a landlord client in respect of Agricultural Holdings Act matters.

 Other key lawyers: